lee-zq/3DUNet-Pytorch/README.md

 All parameters are commented in the file `config.py`
 2. Secondely,run `python train.py`
 ---
-In addition, during the training process you will find that loading train data is time-consuming, you can use `train_faster.py` to train model. `train_faster.py` calls `./dataset/dataset2_lits.py`, which will crop multiple training samples from an input sample to form a batch for quick training
+In addition, during the training process you will find that loading train data is time-consuming, you can use `train_faster.py` to train model. `train_faster.py` calls `./dataset/dataset2_lits.py`, which will crop multiple training samples from an input sample to form a batch for quick training.
+If you have any suggestions or questions, you can open an issue to communicate with me.